Journera/assessments/README.md

 messages in a given time frame.
 The parameters it will be given will be:
 - limit - the maximum number of messages allowed per minute (600 = 10/sec)
 - reject - if true then messages will be rejected if they exceed the rate, otherwise they will be delayed

+### Technical considerations:
+- If messages are to be delayed, blocking on the call to `Send()`, to force a slowdown, is allowed.
+- Proper logging is advised, see examples from the client code.
+- You can assume things like unlimited memory.
+If there are issues that arise during your implementation that would require a vast amount of complexity, you can make certain assumptions like this to get the project complete in a reasonable amount of time.
+Although complete solutions are preferred.

+### Examples:
+- `./assessments ratelimit` this will run with the default parameters
+- `./assessments ratelimit -c 2 -m 10 -s 60 -d`
+  - Run with 2 clients, each sending 10 messages at 1 msg/sec, with debug logging - good dev testing params